TIny-Hacker/TIny-Hacker/README.md

 ## Hello!

 I'm TIny_Hacker, and I make calculator things.
-I also have a [YouTube channel](https://youtube.com/tinyhackercalcs/), where I sometimes make videos.
+I also have a [YouTube channel](https://youtube.com/tinyhackercalcs/), where I sometimes post videos.

 #### Socials